abusaeed2433/JavaBasic/out/production/JavaPractice/q_Interfaces/info2.md

     - See we haven't overridden `requestSingleClick()` method in `MyItem.java`,
     - But we can override if we want to.
 It's optional,

 ## Nested Type Declarations
 - Declared inside an interface,
 - Can declare a `class`, `interface`, `enum`, and `annotation` as nested types,
 - As we know, an `interface` and a `class` define new reference types, so do a `nested-interface` and a `nested-class`,
-- Sometimes it makes more sense to define nested interface.
-For example: declaring `Card` interface inside `ATM` class,
+- Sometimes it makes more sense to define nested type.
+For example: declaring `Card` interface inside `ATM` interface.
+Existence of `Card` makes more sense inside `ATM` and it isn't needed outside also,
 - A nested interface is always accessed through its enclosing interface(outer interface),
 - All nested types are implicitly `public` and `static`,
 - You can also declare class inside interface.
 But it's not common.
 Though it can be used for organizing related entities,
+- Nested type increases code readability and helps to organize code,
-- Nested interface example: See `ATM.java`,
+- Nested interface example: See `ATM.java` and `MyAccount.java`(implementing multiple interface is discussed later),
   ```
   public interface ATM {